-DOMINIC CHEGNE CMIIA, CIMA, MBA
+DOMINIC CHEGNE MBA, CIMA

 Dominic is a Partner in the Risk Assurance Services (RAS) unit within PricewaterhouseCoopers (PwC) Kuala Lumpur office.
-His employment history spans over 22 years of work experience.
-He also sits as a Governor for the Institute of Internal Auditors Malaysia.
+His employment history spans over 23 years of work experience.

 Dominic has taken on several risk & governance leadership role during his tenure in PwC.
 His portfolio prevails in the jurisdiction of internal audit, risk management, controls, regulation compliances, corporate governance and process reviews/improvements.
 He previously led the Risk & Governance practice within PwC Consulting and prior to the that, Dominic led and grew the internal audit practice for the Kuala Lumpur office.